[Interview] Guerot: Germany could lose its role in Europe

 It did not matter if populists win elections or finish second, she said.

-"It's like a fungus - when they reach a crucial number, say, 30 percent of your bathroom wall - you have to take the wall down or use very strong chemicals," Guerot said.
+"When they reach critical mass, say 30 percent, it starts to get systemic.
+Their arguments win even if they don’t win elections.
+The whole system shifts to the right and that is what we experience all over Europe," Guerot said.

-She stressed that anti-EU feelings did not come from the people - "what people want has never mattered" - but from business and political elites, who instrumentalised frustrations over material inequalities.
+She stressed that anti-EU feelings initially didn't come from the people - "what people want has never mattered that much" - but from business and political elites, who instrumentalised frustrations over material inequalities.
 She traced the emergence of Germany's populist party, Alternative for Germany (AfD), to the German liberals (FDP).

 "AfD wasn't formed by globalisation losers in east Germany or the Nazi party and their sympathisers.
-It arose when FDP in 2012 decided to go against their own government and oppose a bailout of Greece," she said.
+It arose when half of the Liberals in 2012 decided to go against their own government and oppose a bailout of Greece and parts of Europe's bourgeois establishment u-turned on Europe," she said.

-"We got a U-turn on Europe, which could later be exploited when the refugees came.
-Rather than paying for social democracy in Europe, our running elites mobilised the losers of modernisation for nationalistic talk, because they would themselves need to pay for it."

 They had managed to convince voters that Germany was already shouldering its responsibility for Europe.

-"I think many realise the eurozone is a looming disaster and that Germany won't survive as a happy island if there is an economic downturn," Guerot said.
+"I think many realise that, without restructuring, the eurozone is a looming disaster and that Germany won't survive as a happy island if there is an economic downturn," she said.

-"However, many Germans think they are already doing enough, because we took in a million refugees in 2015, German tax payers are footing the bill of the Greek bailout, or that we started playing a more active role in European foreign policy, especially in the relations with Russia where Germany was previously accused of being too close to [Russian] president Vladimir Putin."
+"However, many Germans think they are already doing enough, because we took in a million refugees in 2015, German tax payers are footing the bill for the Greek bailout, or that we started playing a more active role in European foreign policy, especially in the relations with Russia where Germany was previously accused of being too close to president Vladimir Putin."

-But people only want to see the positives, she said, and not that Germany is currently not helping Italy with refugees, and that the eurozone was skewed to their country's benefit to start with.
+"All this is true.
+But it hides other aspects, especially that the eurozone was skewed to their country's benefit to start with."

 'Europe is made by the right'

-The German intellectual said the argument for social Europe must come from the right-wing of Germany's political spectrum.
+The German intellectual said the case for a social Europe must come from Germany's centre-right.

 "The German social-democrats (SPD) have a very interesting campaign on everything social: the growing income gap and increasing rents.
-But they aren't credible to voters," she said.
+But it seems as this isn’t credible to voters, out of which some 85 percent are happy with their social situation, according to recent polls," she argued.

 "The nurse earning €50,000 a year would rather distance herself from the poor.
-She doesn't think she would benefit from a tax raise; she sees herself as part of the up-and-coming, even if we know that this doesn't happen ... wealth today comes from capital and not work," she added.
+She doesn't think she would benefit from a tax raise; she sees herself as part of the up-and-coming, even if we know that this doesn't happen ... wealth today comes from capital and not work."

-"This is why social Europe must come from the right, from Macron who is neither right or left, or from the conservatives.
+"This is why social Europe must come from the centre-right, from Macron who is neither right or left, but social-liberal, or from the conservatives.
 When they propose social programmes it is seen as the general interest, rather than stealing people's taxes."

-The question was what Merkel would do if she won another term as chancellor.
+The question was what Angela Merkel would do if she wins another term as chancellor.

-"She has been very quiet on this.
-Maybe she's smarter than we think and will use her four years to u-turn the whole thing: introduce Euro bonds, strengthen European democracy, build a European security union with Macron," Guerot speculated, adding: "But I am not sure she will do it, and it will be very difficult if she enters a [coalition] government with the FDP."
+"She has been pretty quiet on this.
+Maybe she's smarter than we think and will use her four years to u-turn the whole thing: set up a parliament for the euro-zone, build up its fiscal capacity, introduce Franco-German bonds for a start, strengthen European democracy and build a European security union with Macron," Guerot speculated, adding: "But I am not sure she will do it, and part of it will be very difficult if she enters a [coalition] government with the FDP."

-She said, however, that things could change more quickly than one may think.
+Guerot said, however, that things could change more quickly than one may think.

 "The Volkswagen scandal, the unravelling of Germany's automobile industry and all the sectors that depend on it, could kick Germany out of complacency," she said.

 "And if not that, something else could suddenly come up.
-Germany could lose its leading role very quickly."
+Europe is fragile.
+Germany could lose its leading role very quickly - for the better or for the worse."

 Ulrike Guerot is a Berlin-based German political thinker and founder of the European Democracy Lab, a think-tank dedicated to the future of European democracy as well as professor of European studies at the Danube University Krems.
 She is the author of two books: Why Europe Should Become a European Republic and The New Civic War: Open Europe and its Enemies, which have been translated into many European languages.